dthusian/ics4ufinal/README.md

 their own local copy of the game state.

 This is accomplished through the MahjongClientState class, which tracks the all the game state that the client knows.
-This class is also passed to the MahjongRenderer class to render, because the renderer only knows what the client knows anyway.
+In order to power animations, the client stub also updates the AnimationManager class, which track tile model orientations and animations.